 - 7. Press the Randomize button again.
 Was the difference in proportions of males the same this time? - 8.
 Change the number of replications from 1 to 198 (for 200 total), uncheck the Animate option, and press the Randomize button.
 The dotplot will display the difference between the two proportions of males for each of the 200 repetitions of the random assignment process.
 Where are these values centered? - 9.
 Does random assignment always equally distribute/balance the males and females between the two groups?
 Is there a tendency for there to be a similar proportion of males in the two groups?
-Explain.
+How do you explain these observations?